 During high flow, if the Northwest River Forecast Center (NWRFC) inflow forecast for Lower Granite is above 200 kcfs, coordinate with RCC and CENWW-OD-T to initiate aggressive forebay debris removal so that RSW operation will not be impeded.
 If inflow exceeds 260 kcfs, the upstream river gauge flow is increasing, and the NWRFC inflow forecast is above 300 kcfs, stow the RSW (complete rotation to the landing pad).

-If river flow is too low to maintain RSW spill and minimum generation requirements, close the RSW and spill according to “No RSW” patterns in Table LWG-8.
+If river flow is too low to maintain RSW spill and minimum generation requirements, close the RSW and spill the remaining outflow according to “No RSW” patterns in Table LWG-8.
+Re-open the RSW if flows increase sufficiently to support both RSW spill and minimum generation.
+The intent is to keep the RSW open to maintain PIT-tag detection to the extent possible as flows allow.